icinganalysis/icinganalysis.github.io/content/NACA-TN-2914.md

 This restriction results from the fact that the air in a cloud is fully saturated at the static or free-stream conditions.
-For each value of stream-static temperature, the free-stream vapor pressure is therefore assuid a constant and equal to the saturated vapor pressure.
+For each value of stream-static temperature, the free-stream vapor pressure is therefore assumed a constant and equal to the saturated vapor pressure.
 If it is assumed that the flow about the body, outside the boundary layer, is accomplished with no change in phase, that is, no condensation or evaporation, then Dalton's law of partial pressures applies and